martianbandit/Agentic-Coding-Framework/01_AI-RUN/04_PRD_Generation.md

 Once this PRD generation is complete:

-1. Save it as `project_prd.md` in your project directory
+1. Ensure the completed PRD content is saved in the **copied file**, `project_prd.md`, located in the project's root directory (or designated output location).
+2. Confirm the original template file (`01_AI-RUN/Template/PRD_template.md`) remains unmodified.
-2. This comprehensive PRD will guide all subsequent development activities
+3. This comprehensive `project_prd.md` will guide all subsequent development activities.

 ### Moving to Technical Specifications & Documentation

 To proceed with updating the technical specifications and documentation: